hazelcast/hazelcast/docs/design/cpsubsystem/04-cp-object-lifecycle.md

 The name-mangling scheme has been implemented in a POC

 To minimize the number of changes on a client/server side, and do not recreate/update dozens of codecs, messages and Raft operations, object UUID and object name are concatenated on the Client side (the name-mangling scheme).
-This combined object name passes via existing API during each operation call:
+This combined object name (name-mangling scheme) passes via existing API during each operation call:

 ```java
 public class AtomicLongProxy extends ClientProxy implements IAtomicLong {